Hail Larry: Second half

 The Packers started the second half with the ball, however Rodgers threw an interception on the third play of the drive.
 The Packers quickly got the ball back though, getting their own interception of a Palmer pass.
-The Packers quickly drove the length of the field, punctuated by a 61-yard rush by Eddie Lacy.
+The Packers then drove the length of the field, punctuated by a 61-yard rush by Eddie Lacy.
 The drive ended in an eight-yard touchdown pass from Rodgers to Jeff Janis, giving the Packers their first lead of the game, 13–7.
 The Cardinals responded with a long scoring drive of their own, with Fitzgerald catching three passes for 55 yards on the drive.
 After an illegal blindside block late in the drive by Fitzgerald, the Cardinals settled for a field goal, closing their deficit to three.
 On the ensuing drive, the Packers went three-and-out and punted.
 The Cardinals drove down the length of the field on their next drive, but the Packers intercepted Palmer again, this time in the end zone for a touchback.
 The Packers drove to mid-field, with Rodgers completing a 34-yard pass to Richard Rodgers.
 The Cardinals challenged the call on the field, which was reversed.
 Facing fourth down, the Packers punted the ball.
 The Cardinals engineered an 80-yard, 14-play drive, ending in another Palmer-to-Floyd touchdown catch, regaining the lead 17–13.
 The Packers next drive only gained five yards; after going for it and failing on fourth down, the Packers turned the ball over on downs to the Cardinals with just over two minutes left in the game.
 The Packers defense held though, forcing a field goal attempt by the Cardinals.
 The successful attempt increased their lead to 20–13.

 With just under two minutes left in the game, the Packers began their drive at the 14-yard line.
 Rodgers threw an incomplete pass, got sacked, and then threw another incomplete pass.
 Facing fourth down with 20 yards to go and only 55 seconds left on the clock, Rodgers rolled to his left and from his own end zone threw a deep pass to Janis along the sideline, who caught the ball for a 60-yard gain.
 Rodgers tried to fake a spike on the next play, but threw incomplete.
 However, the Packers were lined up incorrectly and were assessed a five-yard penalty.
 Rodgers threw an incomplete pass on the next play.
 With only five seconds left on the clock and the Packers at the 41-yard line, Rodgers snapped the ball and immediately rolled to his left.
 Under pressure from the Cardinals pass rushers, Rodgers threw a deep, arcing ball, right before being hit towards the end zone.
 Janis leapt and caught the ball, securing possession the whole way to the ground.
 With the ensuing extra point, the Packers tied the game, forcing overtime.